How You Can Use Site Audits As a Key to Winning Long-Term Clients

 Now, if you’re concerned you don’t have the expertise to do a site audit, more good news – it’s a lot easier than you think …

-Pam gave us her proven system that will work for an audit of any website.
+Pam has a proven system that will work for an audit of any website.
 It comes down to knowing how to judge whether or not the content on the website matches up with the company’s communication goals.

-She also gave away dozens of extra tips for succeeding with site audits.
+She has dozens of extra tips for succeeding with site audits.
 Here are five of my favorites:

 - Remember that site audits are about evaluating content performance on the site – you don’t need to have technical knowledge.
 You just judge whether or not the text is doing what it should in terms of driving traffic and achieving the company’s marketing goals.